wangshenguiuc/OnClass/docs/source/datasets.rst

 =========
 If you want to use your own training data, please use `OnClass_data_public_minimal.tar.gz <https://figshare.com/articles/dataset/OnClass_data_minimal/14776281>`__.
 OnClass_data_public_minimal.tar.gz includes the minimal files (ontology files) needed to run OnClass on your own dataset.
 You need to provide the annotated cells (training data) and then OnClass can classify unannotated cells.

-If you don't have your own training data, you can use the annotated gene expression data (e.g., Tabula Muris Senis, Lemur, HLCA, Allen brian) used in OnClass paper or our pretrained models.
+If you don't have your own training data, you can use the annotated gene expression data (e.g., Tabula Muris Senis, Lemur, HLCA, Allen brian) used in OnClass paper or `pretrained models <https://figshare.com/articles/dataset/OnClass_data_public_Pretrained_model/14776326>`__.
 See scRNA_data below for how to download the annotated gene expression data.
 See Pretrained_model below for how to download the pretrained model.

 1) scRNA_data
 ~~~~~~~~~